KwokHing/Exploratory-Data-Analysis-on-SMRT-Tweets/README.md

-# Exploratory Data Analysis on SMRT Tweets
+# Exploratory Data Analysis on service disruption based on tweets

 This demo will provide a brief introduction in performing a rudimentary analysis on train service disruptions in Singapore.
 Data scrapped are from the SMRT's twitter account and wikipedia containing the relevant train stations information such as name and code